boto/boto3/docs/source/guide/retries.rst

 Overview
 --------

 Your AWS client might see calls to AWS services fail due to unexpected issues on the client side.
 Or calls might fail due to rate limiting from the AWS service you're attempting to call.
 In either case, these kinds of failures often don’t require special handling and the call should be made again, often after a brief waiting period.
-Boto 3 provides many features to assist in retrying client calls to AWS services when these kinds of errors or exceptions are experienced.
+Boto3 provides many features to assist in retrying client calls to AWS services when these kinds of errors or exceptions are experienced.

 This guide provides you with details on the following: